What does Jesus mean by this? Jesus is responding to his disciples on this exchange:

 Furthermore, wealth is relative: Is being wealthy having $5 or $5 million?
 A person may be just as well attached to their last $5 as they are attached to $5 million.
 And as such, attachment to matter - and attachment to our false identity related to our temporary physical body - is the crux of the issue.

-Jesus' doctrine is clearly not maintaining the ascending process.
-Rather, he is teaching the descending process.
+Jesus' doctrine is clearly not maintaining the climbing up process.
+Rather, he is teaching the raising up process.
 What is this?
 This is the acceptance that we cannot be saved without the mercy of the Supreme Being.

 You see, being saved is not a status that we achieve, and going to heaven (or "entering the sanctuary of God") is not leaving one place to go to another place.

 Rather, being saved is a condition of the heart.
 It is a change of consciousness.
 It is essentially a relationship - a relationship of love for the Supreme Being.
 Maintaining such a consciousness of love and loving service for God is becoming saved.
 And we could be physically anywhere in God's creation and be in heaven if we are loving the Supreme Being.
 This is because God has created everything - and if we are considering the "kingdom of God" as a place - then that place is everywhere.

 We might compare this to a child living in the house of his parents.
 Should the child be rebellious and not do what pleases the parents, that house will be full of tension and anxiety.
 It won't be a nice place to live for anyone.
 But should the child recognize the authority of the parents and exchange a loving relationship with the parents, the house will be a place of happiness.
 It is always the parents' house, regardless of whether it is a place of happiness or not.